 Description of Lunar Crater Tycho

-In opposite to Earth, our Moon has been inactive over extended geological timescales and has no atmosphere, which has left the persistent impact cratering to remain over long periods.
-The Moon cratering record spans its entire shelling history – from the lunar’s very origins to today.
+In contrast to Earth, our Moon has been inactive over extended geological timescales and has no atmosphere, leaving the persistent impact cratering to remain over long periods.
+The Moon cratering record spans its entire shelling history – from the lunar’s origins to today.

-Our very own satellite waxes to full-on March 1st, and its most famous crater, Tycho, is generously tipped into view for the entire week.
-Tycho crater is one of the rare lunar craters you can really see with the naked eye.
-If you stare considerately at it, you’ll see a small, unresolved bright spot about a quarter of the way in from the southern lunar limb.
+Our very own satellite waxes to full-on March 1, and its most famous crater, Tycho, is generously tipped into view for the entire week.
+Tycho crater is one of the rare lunar craters you can see with the naked eye.
+If you stare considerately at it, you’ll see a small, unresolved bright spot about a quarter of the way from the southern lunar limb.